maxwithbug/JavaScript/README.md

 # JavaScript
-what i learned in js and i am doing this after completing html, css , tailwind , git & github
+this repo is about ( my learning in js). and i am doing this after completing html, css , tailwind , git & github